 GETTING THERE

-There are regular songthaews from the day market area in Phuket town (the same area on Thanon Ranong the songthaews to the beaches leave from) to Bang Rong, cost 70baht - this also takes about 90minutes.
+There are regular songthaews from the day market area in Phuket town (the same area on Thanon Ranong the songthaews to the beaches leave from) to Bang Rong. - this takes about 90minutes.

-When the ferry arrives at the pier, tuk tuks are waiting to take passengers away - cost to Coconut Corner was 70 baht, which annoys the proprietor no end, saying it is way too high.
+When the ferry arrives at the island pier, tuk tuks and songthaews are waiting to take passengers away - cost to Coconut Corner in 07 was 70 baht, which annoyed the proprietor no end, saying it is way too high.
+Cost to Holiday Resort in 2014 was a more reasonable 100baht.
+Note that Holiday Resort gave us a free transfer back to the pier on departure.

 Ao Thalen longtail ferry goes straight between some pretty nice-looking stack islands.

-Songthaews take about 90 minutes between Krabi and Ao Thalen for 40 baht.
-They leave from near the big Vogue department store, pretty close to where the white Ao Nang songthaews terminate.
+Songthaews take about 90 minutes between Krabi and Ao Thalen.
+They leave Krabi from near the big Vogue department store, pretty close to where the white Ao Nang songthaews terminate.

 Going INTO Krabi on the return journey, the songthaew stops at the KRABI BUS STATION about 3 km north, good news for people wanting to push on south or east.
 An enterprising lady from the travel agency here comes out and offers normal priced boat tickets to LANTA and PP including free transport to the pier, which is south of town.
 This saves a lot of mucking about in town, plus precious time which is a bit tight for people wanting to catch the morning ferries.

-FROM PHANG NGA - there is one boat shown on the above website.
+FROM PHANG NGA - there is one boat each way - the Phang Nag coast pier is Tha Dan.
+Timing is tricky - some websites show 1200 out, 1430 back, others have an hour later.
+No problems - Phang Nga and island booking desks willl know the current situation.
 Apparently this is a really spectacular trip passing thru some of the best karst island areas of this fabulous bay.

 I got me a traditional thatched bamboo, metal roofed bungalow with bathroom for 350, which I thought was right on the money.
 It was not too squeezy for two and their gear, although shelf speace was limited (a fair few hooks).
 The double bed had firm but fairly comfy mattress and pillows and the mozzie net was in good condition.
 Although adjacent to the road, traffic noise did not bother me, and I’m a bit sensitive to this.
 Not much traffic here, particularly at night.